-U.S. GAAP x International Financial Reporting Standards as issued Other o by the International Accounting Standards Board o o Item 17 o Item 18 o Yes x No o Yes x No o Yes x No x Yes o No
+U.S. GAAP x

+International Financial Reporting Standards as issued by the International Accounting Standards Board o o Item 17 o Item 18

+Other o

 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.